Can I use my Windows user account to access SQL Server from Linux and UNIX?

 Yes.
 The SQL Server ODBC driver supports Windows Authentication, a SQL Server authentication mode that allows you to log into SQL Server with your Windows account.

-Windows authentication is Microsofts recommended authentication mode because it centralises authentication (password checking happens in one place; one system to define password strength, expiration and account lockout policy) and no passwords are sent across the network during the authentication process.
+Windows authentication is Microsoft's recommended authentication mode because it centralises authentication (password checking happens in one place; one system to define password strength, expiration, and account lockout policy) and no passwords are sent across the network during the authentication process.

-The SQL Server ODBC driver supports NTLMv2 and its predecessor NTLM, which are challenge/response authentication protocols that enable a Windows user name to be securely authenticated without the transmission of passwords across the network.
-NTLMv2 is more secure than older versions of the protocol and provides a greater defence against attempts to crack passwords by capturing the challenge/response.
+The SQL Server ODBC driver supports NTLMv2 and its predecessor NTLM, which are challenge-response authentication protocols that enable a Windows user name to be securely authenticated without the transmission of passwords across the network.
+NTLMv2 is more secure than older versions of the protocol and provides a greater defence against attempts to crack passwords by capturing the challenge-response.

 The SQL Server ODBC driver also supports SQL Server Authentication, which requires users to specify a SQL Server login ID and password when they connect.

-Windows Authentication Examples
+Windows Authentication examples

 [MSSQL_WINDOWS_AUTHENTICATION_DSN]